Skip to main content

 Verifying Packages

-Official Trisul package files (RPM and DEB) are signed with a GnuPG key available at https://trisul.org/pubkey.gpg
+The official Trisul package files (RPM and DEB) are signed with a GnuPG key available at https://trisul.org/pubkey.gpg.
+So by verifying the signature, you ensure authenticity.

 Verifying DEB for Ubuntu 24.04